justinross/maus-3d/README.md

 * Pending

 ## Caveats

-The previews will show some artifacts (flickering faces).
+* The previews will show some artifacts (flickering faces).
 This shouldn't affect the output STLs.
+* For compatibility purposes, the default title font is Bookman Old Style (which, I believe, comes with OpenSCAD).
+The official font is available as an option in the customizer, but will only work if you [download](https://fontsgeek.com/brokenscript-boldcond-font) and install it yourself (I can't include it here for licensing reasons).

 ## Legal/License Info
 Maus-3D is an independent production by Justin Ross and is not affiliated with Losing Games.
 It is published under the Mausritter Third Party Licence.
 Mausritter is copyright Losing Games.